 Ms Lungescu joined NATO after a long journalistic career with the BBC World Service.She joined the BBC’s Romanian Service in London in 1985 and subsequently became deputy head and then editor.

 In 2002, she was the recipient of a European Woman of Achievement Award.

 In 2010, she received a jury´s commendation in 2010 UACES – Thompson Reuters Reporting Europe awards for her documentary series “State Secrets” – about secret police archives and her own Securitate file.

 Director of the Institute for Military History and Defence Political Studies, Romania

-General Mihail Ionescu, was born on 14th January 1948 in Ploiesti, Romania.
-He is professor within the Department of International Relations, National University of Political Studies and Public Administration (SNSPA), since 1992.
+General Mihail Ionescu was born on January 14th, 1948 in Ploiesti, Romania.
+He is a professor within the Department of International Relations, National University of Political Studies and Public Administration (SNSPA), since 1992.
 Since 2004, he is major general in reserve.
-He was Head of The Integration Direction of Integration NATO/UEO of the Ministry of National Defense and since 2000, he is director of the Institute of Political Sciences of Defense and Military History.
-In 2005 he received the title of co-chair of the Working Group For the Extended Region of the Black Sea of the Partnership Consortium for Peace of Academicians and Institute for Security Studies.
+He was Head of the Direction of Integration NATO/UEO of the Ministry of National Defense and, since 2000, he is director of the Institute of Political Sciences of Defense and Military History.
+In 2005 he received the title of co-chair of the Working Group for the Extended Black Sea Region of the Partnership for Peace Consortium of Defense Academies and Security Studies Institutes.